lminhtm/LMGeocoder/README.md

 LMGeocoder
 ==============
 LMGeocoder is a simple wrapper for geocoding and reverse geocoding dynamically from user input.
-It is blocked-based geocoder, use both Google Geocoding API and Apple Geocoding Framework.
+It is blocked-based geocoder, use both Google Geocoding API and Apple iOS Geocoding Framework.

 ![](https://raw.github.com/lminhtm/LMGeocoder/master/Screenshots/screenshot.png)